IzziCooki/Team-E-Dean-Fork/README.md

 Sarah Turmel, Emily Scott, Dean Hauser - Developers

-### Tentative Mission/Problem Statement: As a team, we wish to work cohesively together to create a project that will fix a problem close to our hearts.
+### Problem Statement: As a team, we wish to work cohesively together to create a project that will fix a problem close to our hearts.

 Human task games